Democrats kneel at Capitol, unveil police overhaul bill following George Floyd death

 The proposed legislation would revise the federal criminal police misconduct statute to make it easier to prosecute officers who are involved in misconduct "knowingly or with reckless disregard."

-The package would also change "qualified immunity" protections for police "to enable individuals to recover damages when law enforcement officers violate their constitutional rights," it says.
+The package would also change "qualified immunity" protections for police "to enable individuals to recover damages when law enforcement officers violate their constitutional rights."

 The legislation would seek to provide greater oversight and transparency of police behavior in several ways.
 For one, it would grant subpoena power to the Justice Department to conduct "pattern and practice" investigations of potential misconduct and help states conduct independent investigations.
 It would ban racial profiling and boost requirements for police body cameras.